nagalakshmi-vj-sp/sailpointsamples-public/identitynow-add-account/README.md

 ## Overview

 This is a simple IdentityNow app written in [Node.js](https://nodejs.org/en/), [React](), and [Bootstrap]().
 The purpose of this is to have a means to initiate provisioning of users to IdentityNow via REST APIs.
 While this isn't a full-featured application, it can be used as an example of how to develop such an app or integrate this functionality into a third party system.

+Note: this app will only ADD accounts into IdentityNow but has no other account management, and is intended to demonstrate how to use our platform API for adding accounts.
+It does not change, edit, delete, or otherwise manage accounts, and no support is included or implied.

 ## Caveats and Considerations